strimzi/proposals/029-adopt-the-drain-cleaner-utility.md

 Kubernetes readiness probes indicate whether a pod is ready to start serving clients.
 The readiness probe is not used to just indicate the state of the pod to the user.
-Kubernetes use it for several different things.
+Kubernetes uses it for several different things.
 For example:

-* Indicator whether a traffic should be routed to the pod
+* To indicate whether traffic should be routed to the pod
 * During voluntary disruptions / evictions

 The Kubernetes readiness probe concept does not naturally fit into how Apache Kafka works.